Learning is not attained by chance.

-Let's gather, share our experience and learn together!
-We will be glad if you join us on May 25, 2016.
-Let's use this day for peer-to-peer learning, collaboration and creativity.
+It's time to set a new event in your calendars again.
+We will be glad if you join us on July 7-8, 2017.
+Let's use these days for peer-to-peer learning, collaboration and creativity.
 We invite you to join and share your insights and feelings, discuss the questions you care about.

 What is Agile Day Riga?

 Goal of this conference is to provide a clear explanation why Agile and Lean software development approaches became so important nowadays, show how these approaches help to solve problems and facilitate discussions and experience exchange between Agile practitioners and newcomers.

 It is agendaless event where people come together, create agenda under specific theme, and then learn from each other in small groups.
 Items in agenda can be anything: problems, situations, experiences, approaches, lectures, etc. related to the specific theme.
 Please take a read and watch couple of videos below to get you into the mood and ‘be prepared to be surprised’ on July 8!

 Training and certification is the initial step on your journey, but joining a user group is just as important.
 User groups help you stay current on best practices, share experiences and knowledge.
 You can also earn Category A or D SEUs toward your CSP certification through events organized by User Groups.